Allan Clarke (footballer)

-Allan John Clarke (born 31 July 1946), nicknamed "Sniffer", is a former professional footballer who played in the Football League for Walsall, Fulham, Leicester City, Leeds United and Barnsley, and won 19 international caps for England.
+Allan John Clarke (born 31 July 1946), nicknamed "Sniffer", is an English former professional footballer who played in the Football League for Walsall, Fulham, Leicester City, Leeds United and Barnsley, and won 19 international caps for England.

-Club career
+Career

 Early career

 Clarke was born in Short Heath, Willenhall, Staffordshire.
-Starting his career at Walsall, he made his debut in October 1963 against Reading.
-He moved to Fulham in March 1966 in a transfer deadline deal.
-Such was his early promise that Leicester City paid £150,000 for Clarke in 1968, a then record British transfer fee.
-He spent just one season at Leicester City, in which he scored the winning goal in the 1969 FA Cup semi final, knocking out the team he had supported as a boy – West Bromwich Albion.
-He also starred in the final, which Leicester City lost 1–0 to Manchester City.
+He is the third of seven children.
+Clarke joined Walsall in 1961 as an apprentice, playing his debut for the Saddlers in October 1963, against Reading.
+Whilst at the club he scored 46 goals in 82 appearances.
+He was transferred to Fulham in March 1966 for a fee of £35,000.
+Such was his early promise that Leicester City paid £150,000 for Clarke in 1968, a then British football transfer fee record.
+Frank Large moved to Fulham from Leicester as part of the deal.
+Clarke spent just one season at Leicester City, in which he scored the winning goal in the semi-final of the 1969 FA Cup, knocking out the team he had supported as a boy – West Bromwich Albion.
+He also played in the FA Cup final and was man of the match, despite Leicester City losing 1–0 to Manchester City.